sanjithrana/customer-support-auto-triage/README.md

 Timestamp

 If you don’t have real data, use the included synthetic dataset.

+OR YOU CAN USE MY DATASET THAT I WAS CREATED BY MY OWN

 🏋️ Training
 Train the model and save it to models/ticket_model.joblib: